View Tommy Kitchens's Obituary on Macon.com and share memories

 Tommy Glenn Kitchens

-Macon, GA- Tommy Glenn Kitchens, 58, of Macon, passed away, Friday, January 10, 2020.
-Funeral services will be held Thursday, January 16, 2020 at 2:00PM at Hart's Chapel of the Cupola.
-The family will greet friends Wednesday, January 15, 2020 from 6:00PM until 8:00PM, also at Hart's at the Cupola.
+Macon, GA- Mr. Tommy Glenn Kitchens, 54, of Macon, passed away Friday, January 10, 2020.
+Funeral services will be held Friday, January 17, 2020 at 1:00PM at Hart's Chapel of the Cupola with the Reverend John Haney officiating.
+The family will greet friends at Hart's at the Cupola Thursday, January 16, 2020 from 6:00PM until 8:00PM.
 Interment will follow the service at Evergreen Cemetery.

+Glenn was hired February 28, 2003 as a Maintenance Mechanic I at the Amerson Water Treatment Plant under the direction of Mr. Chester Stewart and Mr. Gary McCoy.
+He continued to excel in this position and was later promoted to a Maintenance Mechanic II in March of 2007 and eventually to Building and Grounds Supervisor in November of 2018.
+Glenn was very proud of his promotion to this position of Building and Grounds Supervisor.
+He rolled up his sleeves and jumped into the job with both feet quickly, making positive improvements in the operations of Building and Grounds.

+Many of his colleagues at the MWA had the opportunity to work with Glenn, whether in his role as a Maintenance Mechanic or as the Buildings and Grounds Supervisor.
+His character spoke volumes to the fact that he was truly a caring person who went above and beyond to render assistance to his fellow colleagues in their time of need.
+Mr. Tommy Glenn Kitchens was more than a colleague, he was a lasting friend to everyone at the Macon Water Authority and he will truly be missed.
+In addition to the MWA, Glenn cared a great deal about his neighbors and the entire Belview Community, where he lived for several years.

 Please visit www.hartsmort.com to express condolences.